TokeniZK/tokenizk-finance/docs/TokeniZK-Finance-proposal516-zkapp-track.md

   $\underline{\text{At Advanced Milesone}}$, PrivateSale contract leverages **TokeniZkLocker** for vesting schedule for more flexiability for contributors.

  In additions, Currently TokeniZk just supports Mina as contribution currency.

-**Tips**: More details within 'User Journey Flowcharts' section at proposal link above.
+ _Tips: More details within 'User Journey Flowcharts' section at proposal link above._

 #### How TokeniZkPrivateSale works

  It’s a smart contract working for project team to make a private sale from specified investors or the public and deployed at project owner’s given **regular account** with basic configurations as talked at ‘solution’section.
 During this, it’s worth noting on the parameters below:

 * **whitelist：**

   As the same as the one at ‘**TokeniZkPresale**’.